Birthgap — global fertility and the timing of parenthood

 Global average (2024): 62.4% · European average (2024): 63.8%

-Completed fertility among mothers in Albania stands at 44.2% in 2023, showing a slight decline of 1.3 percentage points from the previous year.
-Over the five-year period from 2019 to 2023, the total motherhood rate has been on a downward trend, averaging 48.7%.
-This figure is significantly lower by approximately 17.4 percentage points compared to the average of the 2010s, which was 61.6%.
-On the global scale, Albania registers the lowest TMR, placing it at 38th out of 38 countries.
-Similarly, within Europe, it holds the lowest position at 31st out of 31 countries.
+Completed fertility among mothers in Albania stood at 44.2% in 2023, showing a slight decrease of 1.3 percentage points from 2022.
+The total motherhood prevalence rate has been on a downward trend during the five years from 2019 to 2023, averaging 48.7%.
+Compared to the 2010s average of 61.6%, the current level is approximately 17.4 percentage points lower.
+On the global scale, Albania holds the lowest TMR, ranked 38th out of 38 countries.
+Similarly, within Europe, it ranks last, 31st among 31 countries, in terms of motherhood prevalence.

 Total Maternal Rate (TMR) over the decades